ckcksum/pcc-proj1/README.md

 - Implementing the scoring system

 # My implementation
-Created a toggle button that allows user to switch between light mode and dark mode.
+I created a toggle button that allows users to switch between light and dark modes.
 - 21/06/24: Dark mode created but toggle button and the main game window are seperated.
 ---
 [TOP](#alien-invasion)